 We are continually evolving and building this programming, so check back often to see what’s new.

-- Berklee Summer Initiative: In 2017, Boston Conservatory became a key partner to the Berklee Summer Initiative program in support of and to reaffirm commitment to students of African descent.
+Black Scholars Initiative: In 2017, Boston Conservatory became a key partner to the Black Scholars Initiative program in support of and to reaffirm commitment to students of African descent.
 This program is designed to focus and reflect on African traditions and history within music, dance, and theater, while fostering a strong sense of African American community, support, belonging, and cultural understanding at Berklee.
 Learn more.

 - Lavender Ceremony: a celebration honoring the achievements and contributions of graduates of the LGBTQ+ community.
 Learn more.